|Section 4(f) Policy Paper: Use to find guidance on what constitutes a 'use' of a 4(f) resource, format for documents, and other policies. |

 - The local agency prepares a draft evaluation which includes:

-The draft evaluation undergoes HQ H&LP and FHWA review.
+The draft evaluation undergoes HQ Local Programs and FHWA review.
 Once FHWA is comfortable with the document, it is sent to the U.S. Department of Interior for a forty-five (45) day review.

 - Description of the proposed project